zalandoresearch/famos/README.md

 - parameters of the stochastic noise -- see [PSGAN](https://arxiv.org/abs/1705.06566)

-##Update: new functionality for texture synthesis
+## Update: new functionality for texture synthesis
 Due to interest in a new Pytorch implementation of our last paper "Texture Synthesis with Spatial Generative Adversarial Networks" ([PSGAN](https://arxiv.org/abs/1705.06566)) we added a script reimplementing it in the current repository.
-It shares many components with the texture mosaic stylization approach, but without the content image and loss, the generator is conditioned only on noise.
+It shares many components with the texture mosaic stylization approach.
+A difference: PSGAN has no content image and loss, the generator is conditioned only on noise.
 Example call for texture synthesis:

 ```